 - 1. Add fuel stabilizer following the manufacturer's instructions. - 2.
 After adding a fuel stabilizer, run the engine outdoors for 10 minutes to be sure that treated gasoline has replaced the untreated gasoline in the carburetor. - 3.
-Move the throttle lever to the STOP position.
-Turn the fuel valve to the OFF position (see page 12).
+Stop the engine, and move the throttle lever to the FUEL VALVE OFF position.
+This turns off the fuel valve between the fuel tank and the carburetor.